serhatarslan-hub/congestion-control-benchmark/README.md

 + Function:
     - *Sum* : Sums all the queue occupancies along the path.
 Equivalent to RTT.
-    - *Max* : Takes the hisghest level occupancy, i.e. bottleneck, only into consideration
+    - *Max* : Takes the highest level occupancy, i.e. bottleneck, only into consideration
     - *Squ* : Takes square of each queue occupancy, sum them up, and calculate the square root.
 Gives more emphasis on longer queues but does't ignore others.
 + Data:
     - default : Time between arrival and departure of the packet